SuperPlusUser/esphome_external_components/components/s1d15721_spi/README.md

     white: 70% # anything between 50% and 75% results in dark gray
 ```

 Technically, the two most significant bits of the `color.white` value are used to determine the gray level.
-So in theory it should also be possible to display pictures on the display, but I have not testetd this and I would not expect good looking results.
+So in theory it should also be possible to display pictures on the display, but I have not tested this and I would not expect good looking results.

 ## Requirements